 Sell Your Carbide Tool Holders

 Tool Holder Exchange buys used carbide tooling from machine shops across the U.S. Carbide inserts, solid carbide end mills, carbide-tipped holders, boring bars: if it’s carbide and it came off a CNC, we want to see it.
 We pay based on resale value, not scrap weight.
+Looking to buy instead?
+You can buy used carbide tooling from us at a discount to new.

 Call (517) 420-5401 or fill out the form below for a quote.